Understanding the Exposome

 What is a biomarker?

 Biomarkers are widely defined as any substance, structure, or process that can be measured in the body or its products and influence or predict the incidence of outcome or disease (World Health Organization, 2001).
 A biomarker is a molecule or other factors inside the body that indicates a normal or abnormal process, condition or disease.
-A known biomarker for depression, for instance, are cytokines, which are inflammatory markers that are associated to react stronger to stress-related exposures in depression (… ).
+A known biomarker for depressive disorders, for instance, are cytokines, which are inflammatory markers that are associated with the biological response to stress-related exposures in depression (Goldsmith et al, 2016; Dudek et al., 2019).
 The term “biomarker” is neutral in the sense that it can be an indicator for both beneficial and harmful effects.

-So, biomarkers are specific components of internal exposome that target a specific trait, condition, or disease.
+So, biomarkers are specific biological components that can reflect a specific trait, condition, or disease.
 Biomarkers can be used for:

 -